SSWConsulting/SSW.Rules.Content/rules/how-to-read-source-code/rule.md

 To sum up, the way to read the code is as follows:

--   Generally use a top-down general to detail reading method called "Peeling the Onion".
+-   Generally use a top-down, general to detail reading method called "Peeling the Onion".
 -   Drawing is necessary.
 Such as program flow chart, call sequence diagram, module organization diagram, etc.
 -   Categorize code logic and eliminate the noise.
 So the main logic will be clearer.
 -   Debugging and tracing the code is the best way to understand what's going on in the code's execution.